JUANITACABALLEROV/3DCRGenerator/docs/README.md

 The file transcript_ideation.pdf contains the transcripts of the requirement elicitation interviews conducted during the research phase.

-The file transcript_validation.pdf contains the the transcripts of the validation interviews.
+The file transcript_validation.pdf contains the transcripts of the validation interviews.

+The file Maturity_tests.pdf contains the performance testing of the platform.